 From a physics perspective, brakes on automobiles are built to convert kinetic energy (your moving vehicle) into heat energy (friction).
-In a car for example, the car then stops because of the energy conversion.
+In a car, for example, the car then stops because of the energy conversion.

 When it comes to heavy machinery, power is needed to effectively keep it from moving.
 You cannot just use any product because there are times when heavy vehicles will meet extreme weather and conditions.

-Therefore, you need to research on what kind of tool to use to get that extra punch in the vehicle’s stopping power.
+Therefore, you need to research what kind of tool to use to get that extra punch in the vehicle’s stopping power.

 There are two main types of heavy machinery brakes that you can choose from here: wet and dry brakes.
-To determine which one will truly deliver in the most intense braking situations, you should know the difference between the two.
+To determine which one will truly deliver in the most intense braking function, you should know the difference between the two.

 What Exactly Are Wet Brakes?

 Wet brake systems are less commonly used than dry brakes.
 The dry type is less expensive and is much simpler when it needs replacement.

 Dry ones are mostly on cars, trailers, and trucks with their discs and drums uncovered.
 On the other hand, most people are not aware of the wet variety, but it offers more advantages.

 A wet brake is also called oil cooled disc brakes because there is oil applied to the system to maintain its low temperature.
 When there is a need to step on the brakes even during extreme conditions, you can rely on this type of brake.

 This type of brake is mounted internally right in the differential of the vehicle to prevent it from absorbing moisture.
 It’s placed there so that water will not affect the brake.